-Traffic Volumes/Speeds - Traffic volumes and speeds utilized for the hot-spot CO and PM{2.5} analyses for year 2050 No Action and Proposed Action Alternatives were provided using the NJRTM-E regional transportation model as applied to the project's traffic analysis.
+Traffic Volumes/Speeds - Traffic volumes and speeds utilized for the hot-spot CO and PM2.5 analyses, representing the Project corridor (NB-HCE roadway and ramps between Interchange 14 and Interchange 14A) for year 2050 No Action and Proposed Action Alternatives and the CO, NO2 and PM2.5 hot-spot analyses representing peak construction year (2034) were provided using the NJRTM-E regional transportation model as applied to the Project's traffic analysis.
 The transportation model also used socioeconomic data from the latest NJTPA demographic projections as well as development and redevelopment information obtained from the Jersey City Open Data Portal.